The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 ### Summary

-- Middleware: Functions that process incoming HTTP requests and can perform server-side actions before passing control to the next middleware.
+- **Controllers:** Callback functions that handle requests by parsing them and sending responses.
+- **Middleware Functions**: Functions similar to controllers but pass requests to the next middleware without sending a response.
+They can also be executed for all requests while controllers typically handle a single endpoint.
-- Static Assets: Unchanging files (e.g., HTML, CSS, JS) served by a web server.
+- **Static Assets:** Unchanging files (e.g., HTML, CSS, JS) served by a web server.
 For React projects, we need to "build" the project to convert "dynamic" `.jsx` files to "static" `.js` files
-- Controllers: Callback functions that handle requests by parsing them and sending responses.
-- Middleware Functions: Functions similar to controllers but pass requests to the next middleware without sending a response.

-- Serving Static Assets
+- **Serving Static Assets**:
-  - Use express.static(filepath) middleware to serve static assets.
-  - Construct an absolute file path to the static assets folder using path.join().
+  1. Construct an absolute file path to the static assets folder using `path.join()` and `__dirname`.
-  - Use the __dirname variable to get the current module's directory.
+  2. Use `express.static(filepath)` middleware to serve static assets.
-  - Register the middleware with app.use() to serve static assets to clients.
+  3. Register the middleware with `app.use()`